 - 2011 brought our first annual membership drive, an expansion to include middle and high school families, and the chance to bring a unified voice to the gifted children of our area.

 - Working in partnership with the district, members of our leadership team are serving on various district committees and are committed to advocating on behalf of these children.

-SAGE Lifetime Achievements
+SAGE Achievements prior to 2018

 - Provided input into the ASPIRE Academy expansion to middle school

 - Served on GTAC for ASPIRE HS expansion in 2018

 - Built relationship with the Advanced Academics Director

 - Advanced Academics is a top district goal for the last 8 years

 - Representation on the Gifted and Talented Advisory Committee which meets several times a year